 We all get stuck; the challenge of being stuck happens when the harder you try to work through the inertia, the deeper you sink.
-As you struggle more, there is a tendency to try harder, although pushing harder makes things worse, the progress happens when you change your actions and mindset.
+As you struggle more, you tend to try harder; although pushing harder makes things worse, progress happens when you change your actions and mindset.

-When we get stuck, and our solutions are not working, how do we make progress in finding an answer?
+When we get stuck, and our solutions are not working, how do we find an answer?

 When you have an idea of the challenge, the next step is to see how you can understand where you are and identify a mindset.

-The questions you are asking about the problem will reveal how you are viewing the environment at that time.
+The questions you are asking about the problem will reveal how you view the environment at that time.